-Our courses and qualifications relate to nationally agreed levels of study, as set out in the Framework for higher education qualifications in England, Wales and Northern Ireland (FHEQ), August 2008, published by the QAA (Quality Assurance Agency).
+Our courses and qualifications relate to nationally agreed levels of study, as set out in the Sector Recognised Standards (SRS), May 2022, published by the OfS (Office for Students).
 The table below shows how our courses and qualifications and these levels of study relate.